igvteam/igv-webapp/README.md

 ### Amazon S3

-To server the app from Amazon S3 simply upload the contents of "dist" to an Amazon S3 bucket.
+To serve the app from Amazon S3 simply upload the contents of "dist" to an Amazon S3 bucket.
 Keep the directory structure intact, and make all files public.
 Example of an S3 hosted app is at
 https://s3.amazonaws.com/igv.org.app/app/index.html.
 Note this is an example and is not kept up-to-date.